proplot-dev/proplot/docs/showcase.rst

 --------------------

 The below builds colormaps on-the-fly in a number of different ways.
 This is one of the most versatile features offered by ProPlot.
+Note also that the distinctions between “colormaps” and “color cycles” is now **fluid**; cycles can be used as colormaps, and vice versa.
 See the ``colortools`` module for details.

 .. code:: ipython3